 -John Lloyd (History, Cal Poly Pomona), "Cars and the Environment Pt.
 2: Review of Car Country," Boyonabike! blog, July 19, 2013.

 "Christopher Wells' environmental history of the automobile in America to 1960 fills an important gap concerning our knowledge of the complex relationship that evolved between the adoption of the car and changes in the land....
 Wells' monograph is a thoroughly researched and extremely well documented study.
 The attached bibliography is of real value to anyone interested in transportation history.
-I will assign this book in my car culture courses, as it is exemplary of excellent scholarship.
+I will assign this book in my car culture courses.

 -John Heitmann (History, Univ. of Dayton), "A Review of Christopher Wells' Car Country," The Automobile and American Life blog, October 22, 2013.